 From The Parkinson Alliance to the DBS Community

 Since the fall of 1995, Margaret found her life becoming more deeply involved with and learning about the People With Parkinson’s (PWP) community and their struggle to claim victory over the disease that has halted their lives.
 She and her husband, Martin, along with a group of activists, dedicated four years of concentration to have Congress pass a bill to guarantee the annual expenditure of 100 million dollars for Parkinson's disease research.
 The Morris K. Udall Parkinson's Research and Education Act was signed into law in the fall of 1997 by President Clinton.
 To qualify for Parkinson's research grant money from The National Institutes of Health (NIH) under the Udall Act, researchers must submit their scientific data with grant applications.
 The procedure is very costly, and often researchers do not have the funds required to compile the necessary data.
 This is when the seeds for a unique partnership were planted and The Tuchman Foundation and The Parkinson Alliance, both non-profit corporations based in Princeton, New Jersey, were planted.

 The Tuchman Foundation was formed to foster philanthropic activities and chartable support from corporations, associations, and individuals throughout the country.
-The Tuchman Foundation’s main objective is supporting The Parkinson Alliance, whose mission is raising funds for the most promising Parkinson's disease research programs.
+The Parkinson Alliance’s mission is to raise funds for the most promising Parkinson's disease research programs.

 With The Parkinson Alliance in the capable hands of its Chief Executive Officer, Carol Walton, Margaret is devoting herself to helping improve the quality of life in the DBS community.

 - LSVT Global